How to Format External USB Drives on Ubuntu Linux

 In the toolbar underneath the Volumes section, click the menu button.
 Then click Format Partition.

 On the next page, give the drive a new name after formatting.
-Again, if you’re going to be using the Disk on Windows, Mac OS, and Linux computers then you should choose to format with a FAT filesystem.
+Again, if you use the Disk on Windows, Mac OS, and Linux computers, you should format it with a FAT filesystem.
 If you only use it on Windows computers, select NTFS.

-When you’re sure that the drive you selected is correct and ready to format, click the red Format button to complete the process.
+When you know the drive you selected is correct and ready to format, click the red Format button to complete the process.

-Depending on your machine’s speed and the disk’s size, this should be too long.
-Once the formatting has finished, click the eject icon to safely remove the Disk.
+This should be too long, depending on the machine’s speed and the Disk’s size; when the formatting has finished, click the eject icon to remove the Disk safely.
 It should now be blank and ready to use again.

 How to format USB drive using command terminal console in Ubuntu Linux